AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/new-object-headers.md

   </tr>
   <tr>
    <td role="rowheader">Work on It, Done, <span>or Start Issue button</span></td>
-   <td>If the issue is assigned to you, you can click the Work on It <span>or Start Issue</span> button to indicate that you are now working on the issue, or the Done button to indicate that you completed the issue.<span>For information about replacing the Work On It button with a Start Task button, see</span> <span href="../../people-teams-and-groups/create-and-manage-teams/work-on-it-button-to-start-button.md"><a href="../../people-teams-and-groups/create-and-manage-teams/work-on-it-button-to-start-button.md" class="MCXref xref">Replace the Work On It button with a Start button</a></span><span>.</span></td>
+   <td>If the issue is assigned to you, you can click the [!UICONTROL Work on It] <span>or [!UICONTROL Start Issue]</span> button to indicate that you are now working on the issue, or the [!UICONTROL Done] button to indicate that you completed the issue.<span>For information about replacing the Work On It button with a Start Task button, see</span> <span href="../../people-teams-and-groups/create-and-manage-teams/work-on-it-button-to-start-button.md"><a href="../../people-teams-and-groups/create-and-manage-teams/work-on-it-button-to-start-button.md" class="MCXref xref">Replace the Work On It button with a Start button</a></span><span>.</span></td>
   </tr>
   <tr>
    <td role="rowheader">Planned Completion Date</td>